The Seven Transformations of Leadership: A Simple Summary

-The key concept behind the seven transformations of leadership model is that the most important trait in differentiating leaders is not their personality, style or philosophies, but their ”action logic”, how they interpret their surroundings and react when their power or safety is challenged.
+The key concept behind the seven transformations of leadership model is that the most important trait in differentiating leaders is not their personality, style or philosophies.
+Instead, it is their ”action logic”, how they interpret their surroundings and react when their power or safety is challenged.

 In their work, Rooke and Torbert detail seven different action logics:

 These logics are progressive.
 The earlier logics result in the lowest business performance, and the later ones in the highest business performance.

 Fortunately, individuals can develop their action logics throughout their career.
 They can transition to higher level logics that increase their, and their businesses’, performance.

 Opportunists are the lowest level of leaders.
 The opportunist’s action logic results in leaders looking to win in any way possible.
 They are often self oriented and can be quite manipulative.
 They believe in statements like “Might makes right” and other fairly base expressions of power.
 Despite the obvious down sides to this action logic, opportunists can be useful in emergencies or in heavily sales focused environments.
 It’s been estimated that about 5% of leaders are Opportunists.

 Diplomat (near lowest)